 Ecowise Trading Private Limited, a company incorporated under the Companies Act, 1956, having its registered office at C–92, Defence Colony, New Delhi - 110024 (hereinafter referred to as the "Client") and unless repugnant to the context and meaning hereof shall include its successors and permitted assigns of the Second Part.

+LPIN and Client hereinafter collectively referred to as the “Parties” and individually as a “Party”.

 Whereas